microsoft/kafka-connect-cosmosdb/doc/README_Sink.md

 > WARNING: Only use this SMT if the messages do **NOT** contain the `id` field.
 Otherwise, the `id` values will be **overwritten** and you may end up with duplicate items in your database.

+Note: Using UUIDs as the message ID can be quick and easy but are [not an ideal partition key](https://stackoverflow.com/questions/49031461/would-using-a-substring-of-a-guid-in-cosmosdb-as-partitionkey-be-a-bad-idea) to use in Cosmos DB.

 #### Install the SMT

 Before you can use the `InsertUUID` SMT, you will need to install this transform in your Confluent Platform setup.
 If you are using the Confluent Platform setup from this repo, the transform is already included in the installation and you can skip this step.